SWARM.

 The Math Doesn’t Lie.

-Recoverable interceptors at sub-$100 marginal cost vs. $40K+ expendable alternatives.
+Recoverable interceptors at dramatically lower cost vs. $40K+ expendable alternatives.
 A persistent airborne sensor mesh that extends ship radar detection horizon.
-Single-container expeditionary deployment with zero support fleet.
+Single-container expeditionary deployment with no support fleet.

 | Metric | SPINDLE | Legacy C-UAS |